Travelling to Center Parcs in Germany Best Options for Big Families

 All distances have been taken from Google Maps.
 Journey times will vary depending on the time/day you travel and any unforeseen events such as accidents or roadworks.
 Whether you opt for planes, trains or ferries, remember to allow 1-2 hours for check-in and boarding each way.

-Many countries are bringing in more and more ULEZ zones, which can make journeys difficult if your big old family car is non-compliant.
+Many countries are bringing in more and more ULEZ zones, which can make travelling to Center Parcs in Germany difficult if your big old family car is non-compliant.
 Even cars that are compliant have to be registered to be allowed in these zones.
 This all gets pretty complicated, so it’s best to just avoid the relevant areas.
 Google Maps will often take you straight through a ULEZ zone without offering an alternative route, so make adjustments to your route before you set off if necessary.
 Visit drive2.city for up-to-date information on ULEZ zones in the UK and the rest of Europe.

 For information about using trains in Europe, I highly recommend visiting seat61.
 There’s not much this guy doesn’t know about train travel in Europe.